Ayushburman/Introduction-to-Psychology/Psychology_Research2.md

 Mathematical Psychology: Prospects For The 21st Century1: A Guest Editor Copyright and License informatio

-The publisher's version of this article is available at J Math Psychol
+The publisher's version of this article is available at J Mat Abstract

-Abstract
 The twenty-first century
 is certainly in progress by